SF Guardians: We recalled the school board

 * We created flyers explaining the problem, and talked with voters at the farmers' market.
 (This is the most popular issue we've ever worked on.)

 * We started a petition to bring algebra back to middle school, gathered 2300 signatures in less than 30 days, and sent the petition to our school board.
-The Superintendent admitted that our current math pathways aren't working, and the district is now gathering community feedback on algebra.
-The school board will vote on algebra February 13.
+The Superintendent admitted that our current math pathways aren't working, and the district has created a committee on algebra.
+The school board will vote on algebra February 13... but even if they vote for algebra, please support Prop G to ensure that it actually gets done.
+(The school board voted for neighborhood schools six years ago... and we still don't have them.)

 * We are keeping parents, teachers, and other community members informed about algebra via our Facebook group and our newsletter.